-When your child comes into the kitchen while you are making dinner, literally armed with an assortment of bugs, snails and worms up and down her hands and arms, the last thing she is thinking about is washing her hands.
-That is where children differ from adults, because that is probably your first thought.
-Try to remain calm as you instruct her to put the creatures back outside and then to wash her hands.
+When your child comes into the kitchen while you are making dinner, literally armed with an assortment of bugs, snails, and worms up and down her hands and arms, the last thing she is thinking about is washing her hands.
+That is where children differ from adults because that is probably your first thought. it’s time to pass on some hand washing tips for kids.
+Try to remain calm, instruct her to put the creatures back outside and then to wash her hands.

 Kids get into all kinds of dirty, grimy material.
 They need to learn that when they do, they need to wash their hands because millions of germs could be on their treasures.
 It is especially important for kids to wash their hands before they eat.
 Washing their hands is the best way to prevent germs from spreading and from keeping your kids from getting sick, according to the Kids Health website.